 - Grauer Alumni, Class of 2015

-We offer financial assistance based on a combination of financial need, academic scholarship, and demonstrated leadership.
+We offer flexible tuition based on a combination of financial need, academic scholarship, and demonstrated leadership.
 Our ultimate goal is to find a level of tuition that is right for your family.

 The Grauer School uses School and Student Services, SSS, which is a service of NAIS, the National Association of Independent Schools.
-Applications for new and returning financial aid applicants for the 2018/29 school year are due on February 2, 2018.
-Applications received after this date will be considered on a funds available basis.
+Applications for new and returning applicants to this program for the 2018/29 school year are due on February 2, 2018.
+Applications received after this date will be considered on a funds-available basis.

 Click here to view information about the financial aid application process using SSS in our Financial Aid flyer.
 For more information about SSS and completing your financial aid application, please refer to the SSS Parent Financial Statement Workbook and Instruction Booklet.